 Registration for amusement rides is the exclusive responsibility of the exhibitor.
 EAA will enforce the registration of all amusement rides, which is mandatory by the State of Wisconsin.
 Exhibitors may obtain information on regulations from: SAFETY AND BUILDINGS DIVISION, Inspection and Safety Support Section, P.O.
 Box 7302, Madison, Wisconsin 53707-7302, 608-266-2780,

-Service Level: You will find the dedicated Wi-Fi inside each Hangar A-D as well as the Innovation Center.
-Outdoor Vendors may only see the SSID if you are close to one of these areas.
+Service Level: You will find the dedicated Wi-Fi inside each Hangar A, B, C, & D. Outdoor Vendors may only see the SSID if you are close to one of these areas.
 The Wi-Fi is a BEST EFFORT service, with no guarantee of connectivity or performance.
 Please make arrangements for fixed, hardwired access if guaranteed service is necessary.

 What You Will Need: A computer or wireless device that supports the 802.11g Wi-Fi standard.
 Please refrain from using personal wireless routers or mobile Wi-Fi hotspots (as they may interfere with EAA’s wireless system).
 All rogue Wi-Fi devices are subject to deactivation.